 I mean they really love me.
 I’m not totally sure why.
 It seems they’re just more attracted to me…something about my smell or something?
 My friends even started calling me a “tick magnet,” which they think is hilarious (I’m not laughing).

 But when the going gets tough, the tough get going, right?

 Well, I’m not very tough so I decided to get clever instead.
-Over the years I’ve developed an anti-tick strategy that would delight even those with extreme insectophobia (ticks are technically arachnids…but “insectophobia” roles off the tongue so well we had to use it).
+Over the years I’ve developed an anti-tick strategy that would delight even those with extreme insectophobia (ticks are technically arachnids…but “insectophobia” rolls off the tongue so we had to use it).
 It’s taken some work, but I think I’ve perfected my techniques in tick bite prevention.

 Here are my pro tips for preventing tick bites:

 I’m totally kidding.
 Don’t let a tiny little insect deter you from enjoying the wonders of our open spaces.
 You can protect yourself against tick bites—you just need to know how (keep reading).

 Ticks like moist environments, especially the younger ones called “nymphs” (which are also the ones most likely to harbor Lyme disease).
 In fact, nymphs can’t survive in environments with lower than 80 percent humidity for more than eight hours.
 Good to know, right?
 When you stop for a break on your next hike, pick a nice dry spot in the sun and be sure to bring some sunscreen.